Mark Smeaton: Arrest

 His unhappiness was said to have caught Queen Anne's attention one day in her chamber at Winchester, when she sent for him to play the virginals.
 As Anne later confessed, "[On] Saturday before May Day… I found him standing in the round window in my chamber of presence.
 And I asked him why he was so sad, and he answered and said it was no matter."
 Smeaton's reply was non-committal.
 Anne replied, "You may not look to have me speak to you as I should do to a nobleman, because you are an inferior person."
 Knowing the truth of her words, Smeaton miserably replied, "No, no, Madam.
 A look sufficeth, thus fare you well."
 Fatefully, this conversation with the Queen was quickly reported to Thomas Cromwell, one of the King's advisors, who was looking for evidence of Anne committing treason and adultery.
-It is generally accepted that Anne was accused of adultery to free her husband, Henry VIII, to marry a new wife, Jane Seymour, to whom he became betrothed the day after her execution.
+It is generally accepted that Anne was accused of adultery to free her husband, Henry VIII, to marry a new wife, Jane Seymour, whom he married less than two weeks after Anne's execution.
 On Cromwell's orders, Smeaton was arrested on 30 April 1536.
 Cromwell took Smeaton to his house in Stepney and, according to the Spanish Chronicle, is said to have tortured him with a knotted cord around his eyes.
 Anne is not thought to have noticed his disappearance nor had she been informed of his arrest.